acl-org/acl-2023/_pages/faq.md

 ## Registration and Presentation

+**Q**: One of our authors is in-person and the other is virtual.
+Can we present in both places?

+**A**: We would like to be able to support this, as it would ensure that papers would be seen by both online and virtual attendees.
+However, there is an equity issue is giving some papers multiple opportunities to present, particularly when there are limited in-person presentation slots (even online, there is a cost with creating additional presentation slots).
+Ideally, there would be less of a schism between online and offline presentations, but we were not able to solve that problem for ACL 2023.
+Thus, we would not allocate both.

 **Q**: Virtual posters are assigned a physical room.
 What's going on in there and do I need to bring anything?